threehams/privateer-idle/design/phase1.md

 #### Income

 Higher income.
-Can be traded for crypto(?)
+Can be traded for crypto(?) or whatever the "only useful for illegal stuff" currency is in the future

 ## Ship